Industry News

 Advancements in calcium carbonate processing technologies have enabled it to evolve from a traditional filler into a modifier.
 This evolution allows for cost reductions in products while simultaneously enhancing their properties.
 Some of them are unique to calcium carbonate.
-With the increasing maturity of micro-foaming technology and the successful development of hollow calcium carbonate, the weight reduction capabilities of calcium carbonate composite materials are poised for industrial production.
+New micro-foaming tech and hollow calcium carbonate can reduce weight.
+They make lighter calcium carbonate composites.
+They are ready for industrial production.

 We can confidently predict that in the future, plastic calcium carbonate composite materials will redefine the traditional framework of “two reductions and one improvement”—namely, reducing costs and density while enhancing performance.
 Calcium carbonate will transition from a mere filler to a revolutionary modifier.